Earth5R

 The walk to the slum from the railway station was a very interesting experience for the international interns.
 From the smell of garbage to the congested houses, it was an exhilarating experience.
 Along the way, the interns were all struck by how full of life the slum is.
 It was buzzing with so much activities and everyone was busy with some kind of work.
 They were also met with so much hospitality and smiles from the local people.
 Children on the school bus were waving and saying hello to them with such enthusiasm.

 After walking through many narrow and damp alleys, the group finally reached the open space area where they would conduct their activities.
-The event was organised by Rahul Pol, a social activist, Founder of Youth and Unity Foundation and an Earth5R member.
+The event was organized by Rahul Pol, a social activist, Founder of Youth and Unity Foundation and an Earth5R member.
 As the time progressed, many women and children were attracted to the buzz generated by the group.

 The session was started by the founder of Earth5R, Saurabh Gupta where he asked some basic questions about the children, like whether they go to school and what are the problems they face in the slums etc. The children all answered eagerly and one boy remarked that the main problem they face in the slum is that the water and power goes out sometimes.
 He even commented about the rising price of food and education saying it is a problem of ‘people not paying their taxes correctly’.